larrytatejr/Larrytatejr/README.md

 ## Objective

-My journey in Information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join the Identification and Access Manangement (IAM).

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]